CSS-Electronics/canedge-grafana-backend/README.md

 ### 3: Load your own log files & DBC files

+### Parse data from local disk
+If you want to work with data from your local disk (e.g. a CANedge1 SD card), you can [install Grafana locally](https://grafana.com/docs/grafana/latest/installation/windows/) and simply use `http://localhost:8080` as your datasource URL (without any port forwarding).

+Note that your data folder must be structured similarly to the sample data `LOG/` folder - i.e. your DBC file(s) must be placed in the folder root, while log files must be placed in the `[device_id]/[session]/[split].MF4` structure (similar to how they are structured on the CANedge SD card).

 ### Parse data from S3

 The above examples parse sample data from local disk.
 To parse data from S3 (MinIO, AWS, ...), use below syntax to start the backend (use `python3` on EC2):